 CDC’s State Coordination Task Force asks ASTHO to send new implementation guidance for National Stockpile vaccine to SHOs

+S3: Determination Virologic Surveillance Testing Guidance for Public Health Laboratories

+Suggested Injects

+A state lab or APHL contacts CDC (epi-lab task force) to say PHLs are being inundated with specimens and need help guidance national virologic surveillance needs with regards to number of specimens to test.
 They also ask what and how many specimens need to be referred to the NIRCs.

+The Governor of X state just announced that every patient will be tested by the state PHL and the Influenza Coordinator and State Lab Director are need guidance on what is actually needed to test for surveillance purposes and talking points from CDC to explain why not every patient needs to be tested.

+S4: Message Dissemination of Virologic Surveillance Testing Guidance for Public Health Laboratories

+Suggested Injects

-Tthe Influenza Coordinator and State Lab Director are 4Message Dissemination of CDC’s Epi and Lab task force contacts CSTE and APHL to host an emergency call with state epidemiologists, influenza coordinators and public health laboratories about testing guidance, NIRC specimen referrals and communication points.
+CDC’s Epi and Lab task force contacts CSTE and APHL to host an emergency call with state epidemiologists, influenza coordinators and public health laboratories about testing guidance, NIRC specimen referrals and communication points.